- 01/21/2022 -

 For more information about cannabinoids, check out our post here.

 Certain terpenes have also been suggested to be useful for pain management.
-Myrcene, for example, is a compound shown to be a painkiller, sedative, and muscle relaxant when studied in isolation.
-Since terpenes are a larger topic, we’ve spoken about it more here.
+Myrcene, for example, is a compound that has shown potential to be a painkiller, sedative, and muscle relaxant when studied in isolation.
+Other terpenes, such as pinene, limonene, linalool, caryophyllene, and humulene may also have anti-inflammatory and pain-relieving properties.

 Additionally, flavonoids are known for being full of antioxidants, and are fairly well established for having anti-inflammatory effects when studied in the food and nutrition context or in isolation.
 Cannflavin, specifically type A and B, is a kind of flavone solely found within cannabis plants.
 When studied in isolation, these compounds are said to have a greater anti-inflammatory effect than aspirin.
 Another flavonoid found within CBD, quercetin, may also have anti-inflammatory properties, according to research conducted in the food and nutrition context.
 For more information about the flavonoids found within CBD, check out our post here.